ESIPFed/data-help-desk/docs/planning/planning_steps.md

         is recommended.
 If the meeting has a specific domain focus, engage organizers who are experts in that area.

-1. **Contact conference organizers early**
+1. **Contact Conference Organizers Early**
     - Make contact at least 6 months in advance to reserve a prime location near poster sessions or main halls.
     - Contacting conference organizers well in advance, ideally at least six months before the event, ensures you can select a high-visibility area near popular sessions or poster presentations.
-    - It’s
-essential to convey the benefits of your help desk to the organizers, emphasizing how it can enhance the attendee experience and contribute to the overall goals of the conference.
+It’s essential to convey the benefits of your help desk to the organizers, emphasizing how it can enhance the attendee experience and contribute to the overall goals of the conference.
     -   Ensure that the arrangements include accessibility options for all attendees to encourage participation.
-    -   Ensure the reserved space is easily accessible, well-lit, and equipped with necessary amenities (e.g., tables, chairs, power outlets).
-    -   Consider renting a separate room or area for the data help desk, if possible, to minimize distractions and create a focused environment.
+Ensure the reserved space is easily accessible, well-lit, and equipped with necessary amenities (e.g., tables, chairs, power outlets).
+Consider renting a separate room or area for the data help desk, if possible, to minimize distractions and create a focused environment.

     > **Example script for contacting conference organizers**